epinio/docs/docs/howtos/customization/create_custom_appcharts.md

 1. The value of `epinio.io/stage-id` is the id of the staging Pod which created the application's image.

-1. The value of `epinio.io/app-container` is the name of the application's main `Container`, which is used by `epinio exec`.
+1. The value of `epinio.io/app-container` is the name of the application's main `Container`, used by `epinio exec`.
 This label has to match the actual name of the container in the pod spec.